stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 }
 ```

+## Glossary of Terms and Concepts

+- **Decentralized Architecture**: A system design where control is distributed among various actors or nodes, rather than centralized in a single entity.
+- **Capability-as-Promise Model**: A model where capabilities represent promises that can either be fulfilled or revoked.
+- **Content-addressable Code**: Code and data addressed based on their content, allowing decentralized storage and execution.
+- **Promises All the Way Down**: A paradigm where every interaction in the system results in a promise, with responses being new promises.
+- **Non-Sandboxed Modules**: Modules granted more access and responsibility, analogous to device drivers, for handling specific external operations.

 ## Open Questions

 - What are the specific conditions under which the kernel should invalidate or update cached syscall paths in the hierarchical syscall tree?